ankita13406/Purplle_store-intelligence/README.md

 - The pipeline infers store ID and camera ID from clip filenames (`STORE_BLR_002_CAM_ENTRY_01_*.mp4`).
 - The detection pipeline runs on CPU without GPU — YOLOv8s processes at reduced fps with frame skipping.
 - All API endpoints handle zero-traffic stores correctly — they return zeros, not null or 500 errors.
-- The dashboard is served at `/dashboard` by FastAPI — no separate port or container required.
+- **The dashboard is `dashboard/index.html`** — a standalone HTML file, not served by FastAPI.
+Open it directly in a browser or run `npx serve dashboard -l 3000`.
+If you hit CORS errors opening via `file://`, use `npx serve`.
 - **Stale feed warnings** appear in `/anomalies` when replaying historical footage — correct and expected behaviour.
 In production with live feeds this surfaces genuine camera failures.
 - Metrics use a **busiest-day window** (date with most events, not `MAX(timestamp)`) so late-night events spilling into the next calendar date do not cause the day's metrics to report as zero.
 - The idempotency guarantee is tested in `tests/test_api.py::TestIngest::test_ingest_idempotent_duplicate`.